ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 Banks do it all the time; they picture a [coffee van](https://www.santander.co.uk/business), a [factory](https://www.business.hsbc.uk/?DCSext.nav=foot-mat) or simply a [bullet journal where one can read ‘bullet journal’ jotted down](https://www.barclays.co.uk/business-banking/).

-Take for instance the concept of weight; one can try to define it, but in the end is all about /how we come up with the number of kilograms someone weights/:
+Take for instance the concept of weight; one can try to define it, but in the end is all about *how we come up with the number of kilograms someone weights*:

 > The operational definition, then, as Anatol Rapoport explains, is one that tells you what to do and what to observe in order to bring the thing defined or its effects within the range of one’s experience.
 He gives the following simple example of how to define ‘weight’: go to a railroad station or drugstore, look for a scale, stand on it, put in a penny, read the number at which the pointer comes to rest.
 That is your weight. […]
 > Just as there is no such thing as length apart from the operations by which length is measured, there is likewise no ‘democracy’ apart from the sum total of democratic practices, as as universal franchise, freedom of speech, equality before the law, and so on.